 New Concepts in Modern Sounds: Shorty Rogers and his Giants

 Written, Produced and Directed by John J. Parker

 I screened John Parker’s Dementia at UCLA in 1972, at a time when the film seemed so obscure, I saved my Audio Brandon 16mm catalog just to be able to prove that it even existed.
 (I include that rental catalog entry near the bottom of the page. ↓ This most sacred of cult attractions became a holy grail after coverage in the 1985 Incredibly Strange Films book, which motivated a horde of film fans to investigate forbidden corners of exploitation ‘shadow cinema.’
 Dementia first came to home video around 1988 on a murky Sinister Cinema VHS, but in its butchered but highly entertaining re-issue version Daughter of Horror.
 Fellow editor Steven Neilson proclaimed it the best movie he’d seen that year.
 It was difficult to make out what we were looking at, the image was so poor.
 But the terrifying voice was there … the Demon voice … in the dark:

 The scarcely hour-long show has little in common with other ‘debut’ independent films of ’53-’54.
 Roger Corman’s Monster from the Ocean Floor is a conventional show scaled down to a minimum, production-wise.
 Stanley Kubrick’s Fear and Desire seems an unsuccessful experiment.
 But Dementia feels fully formed — it knows exactly what it is doing and pursues its cinematic agenda in every shot.
-Fans the bizarre might find that Dementia harmonizes to a degree with the weird filmic world of David Lynch.
+Fans of the bizarre might find that Dementia harmonizes to a degree with the weird filmic world of David Lynch.